-Private Wealth Management operates an "open architecture" model for executing these financial instruments, in which the Global Markets Division is one of the possible execution venues.
-Where the open architecture platform did not support a certain product or an order was subject to specific instructions Private Wealth Management may have traded through the Global Markets Division.
+Private Wealth Management utilised different execution venues to execute client orders.
+Private Wealth Management operates an "open architecture" model for executing these financial instruments, in which the Goldman Sachs FICC and Equities business units are possible execution venues.
+Where the open architecture platform did not support a certain product or an order was subject to specific instructions Private Wealth Management may have traded through Goldman Sachs FICC or Equities.